cinnData/MLearning/Examples/[MLE-05] Example - The spam filter.md

 ## Q1.
 Decision tree classifier (max depth = 2)

-To develop a decision tree classifier, we use the **estimator class** `DecisionTreeClassifier` from the scikit-learn subpackage `tree`.
+To develop a decision tree classifier, we use the **estimator class** `DecisionTreeClassifier()` from the scikit-learn subpackage `tree`.
 We import this class as we have done with other estimator classes in the preceding examples.

 ```
 In [6]: from sklearn.tree import DecisionTreeClassifier
 ```

-We instantiate a first estimator from this class.
-We set `max_depth=2`, which limits the **depth**, that is, the length of the longest branch of the tree.
+We instantiate a first estimator from this class, setting `max_depth=2`, which limits the **depth**, that is, the length of the longest branch of the tree.

 ```
 In [7]: clf1 = DecisionTreeClassifier(max_depth=2)